robomotionio/robomotion-tutorials/tutorials/excel_automation.md

 ![Excel Nodes](https://raw.githubusercontent.com/robomotionio/robomotion-tutorials/master/images/excel.png)

-The one disadvantage of these nodes are it becomes memory intensive after 50K or 100K rows.
-In most scenarious this is enough.
+The one disadvantage of these nodes are, it becomes memory intensive after 50K or 100K rows.
+But in most scenarious this would be enough.

 #### MS Excel Nodes
 These nodes are provided from the stable package repository.
 You need to install MS Excel package from the Package Dialog.
 These nodes